damies13/rfswarm/Doc/rfswarm_reporter.md

 **Show Column** - If disabled, hides the column from the report

-**Options** - Allows you to choose what is shown in the column, currently only the script column has an option that allows you to choose between the file name of the robot file or the full path of the robot file
+**Options** - Allows you to choose what is shown in the column, currently only the script column has an option that allows you to choose between the filename of the robot file or the full path of the robot file

 The image below shows an example with Show graph colours and all columns enabled.
 > ![Image](Images/MacOS_Reporter_v1.4.0_DataTable_PlanPreview.png)